Why is Saigon called "the pearl of the Far East"?

 History of "the pearl of the Far East"

 Urban development work has followed at an unprecedented rate and size compared to other cities in the region.
-In the central part of the city were born numerous works impregnated with the French style which still remain until today.
-They are beautiful architectures such as the Notre-Dame cathedral, the Saigon Opera House, the Palace of Independence (palace of the general government of Cochinchina)…
+In the central part of the city numerous works impregnated with the French style were born which still remain to this day.
+They are beautiful architectural pieces such as the Notre-Dame cathedral, the Saigon Opera House and the Palace of Independence (palace of the general government of Cochinchina).

-Catinat Street (present-day Dong Khoi Street) was considered the showcase of Saigon, where entertainment, hotels and restaurants were concentrated to go hand in hand with the needs of the columnist community and the local bourgeois.
+Catinat Street (present-day Dong Khoi Street) was considered the showcase of Saigon, where entertainment, hotels and restaurants were concentrated to go hand in hand with the needs of the colonialist community and the local bourgeois inhabitants.

 Along the Lon (Grand) canal, present-day Nguyen Hue and Xang canal, present-day Ham Nghi, there were lively markets to trade on the banks of the Saigon River.
 The uncultivated land was quickly replaced by an elegant city that boasted the title of "the pearl of the Far East".
 Where did this reputation come from?

-During international voyages via Saigon, traders from India, China, Europe and America were all impressed by this emerging city, known as the most elegant and hectic in Indochina.
+During international voyages via Saigon, traders from India, China, Europe and America were all impressed by this emerging city, known as the most elegant and hectic in all of Indochina.
 When they disembarked at Ben Nghe and Bach Dang ports, they had been dazzled by the animation and the splendours of the centres of attraction which boiled there day and night.
-Word of mouth, Saigon gave itself the famous name "the pearl of the Far East".
+Through word of mouth, Saigon was afforded the famous name "the pearl of the Far East".
 In terms of infrastructure, we can say that the neighbours Bangkok and Singapore had a long way to go to catch up with Saigon at the time.

-Thanks to the colonial policy favouring river transport, Ben Nghe - Tau Hu had played a major role in commercial activities involving ships from the Southeast, Southwest to Saigon and Cho Lon.
+Thanks to the colonial policy favouring river transport, Ben Nghe - Tau Hu had played a major role in commercial activities involving ships from the Southeast and Southwest to Saigon and Cho Lon.
 Dozens of wharves whose names still exist such as Ham Tu, Binh Dong, Chuong Duong, Van Don, Bach Dang… had appeared during this time.
-On two sides of the canals was the road, traces of which are still present today, such as Vo Van Kiet street, the Van Don wharf (district 4).
+On both sides of the canal was the road, traces of which are still present today, such as on Vo Van Kiet street, the Van Don wharf (district 4).